 Yubo is built differently than other social media platforms.
-Instead of the app relying on advertisers for funding, users pay for in-app purchases and subscriptions.
+Users pay for in-app purchases and subscriptions.
 For example, users can pay to boost their live stream, promote their profile on the Swipe page, or recommend content they have selected.
-Forgoing advertising income helps the company reduce the potential for scams.

 Additionally, advertisements and scams are not permitted among users in discussion rooms.
 Yubo is not a marketplace; therefore, the following actions are not permitted: selling items or services; selling Yubo accounts; asking others to send money; promoting coupon codes, sales links, or referral links; phishing; sending malicious links, malware, or viruses; deceiving others by pretending to be in distress or danger; advertising a Paypal, Cashapp, or other payment service, links, or QR codes.

 The Yubo platform is designed to ensure the safety and security of all users.
 However, Yubo has taken additional steps to ensure the safety of minors.
 Any communication that is perceived as sexual exploitation of minors is immediately reported to the police.